 In September 2015, an unusual image began circulating on social media that almost invariably described as depicting a hapless woman who mistook a can of builder’s foam for hair mousse (resulting in a trip to the emergency room):

 The origin of the photograph is unknown.
 Although a version was uploaded to Reddit on 29 September 2015, the top comments on that thread claimed the image was neither new nor likely accurately described:

 And she seems to have confused sticks and leaves for curlers.
 I think there is a different story to this pic.

 Last time this image was posted it was claimed that she mistook it for shampoo.
 Still doesn’t add up.

 Apparently based solely on social media claims, a number of news outlets circulated the photograph with the rumored backstory (and no additional verification as to whether that assertion was in any way accurate).
 The New York Daily News, Mashable, KFOR, the Mirror, Yahoo!
-UK, and the Daily Mail were among media outlets who ran articles claiming the unfortunate woman depicted confused spray insulation for hair product.
+UK, and the Daily Mail were among news outlets who ran articles claiming the unfortunate woman depicted confused spray insulation for hair product.

 The absolute lack of any information substantiating the claim was no barrier to its widespread appearance on news web sites.
 The New York Daily News and Yahoo!
 UK reported respectively: